drand/drand/web/README.md

 # Drand Web App

-This is the source code of `drand`'s' website, used to smartly present the outputs of the beacon and its network configuration.
+This is the source code of `drand`'s website, used to smartly present the outputs of the beacon and its network configuration.
 It comes with additional functionalities such as:
 - Possibility to navigate through the randomness history,
 - Verification of the generated randomness against the distributed key, using [drandjs](https://github.com/PizzaWhisperer/drandjs),
 - First contacted node is randomly picked from the latest [configuration file](https://github.com/dedis/drand/blob/master/deploy/latest/group.toml) hosted on Github,
 - User can choose which node of the group is contacted to fetch the randomness from.

-You can find a running example at XXX.
+You can find a live example at XXX.

-## XXX
+## Run it

 #### Requirements
 - [hugo](https://gohugo.io),